Thorin88/cs407-video-summarisation-public/INSTALLATION_GUIDE.md

 ### Help/Debugging

 If you receive any errors regarding `torch` or `torchvision`, including when running the code, then there may be issues with version compatibility.
 To try and resolve this, first use `python3 -m pip uninstall torch` and `python3 -m pip uninstall torchvision`.
 Then run `python3 -m pip install torch==1.6.0+cpu torchvision==0.7.0+cpu -f https://download.pytorch.org/whl/torch_stable.html`.
 This command installs a specific version of these libraries which we know to work on DCS.

+Another instance of issues with version mismatched can occur when your scikit-learn package is a different version to the one required.
+The